Dean-Shi/docker-phabricator/README.md

 Go to http://localhost.local:80

-Docker HTTP listen on 80 and ssh listen on 22
+Docker HTTP listen on 80 and ssh listen on 2244

 You can connect with ssh with this command (and password docker):
 ```
-ssh admin@localhost
+ssh admin@localhost -p 2244
 ```

 Mysql files are written on `/data/phabricator/mysql` (described in run-server.sh)